-A Saint in Our Midst: An Update on the Future Cause for Beatification of Father John A. Hardon, S.J.
+A Saint in Our Midst: The Future Cause for Beatification of Father John A. Hardon, S.J.

 by Dr. Elizabeth A. Mitchell, Ph.D.

 I had the enormous privilege of meeting our beloved Father John Anthony Hardon, S.J., in the Fall of 1999, when he came to Milwaukee, Wisconsin, to accept the prestigious “Msgr.
 Popek Award” from our local chapter of Catholics United for the Faith.
 At the time, I knew I was meeting a saintly Jesuit and a holy priest.
 Little did I know that I was also meeting the man whose future Cause for Beatification I would help to assist, under the expert guidance of Raymond Leo Cardinal Burke, International Director of the Marian Catechist Apostolate.

 Over the years, both Fr.
 Hardon and Cardinal Burke have played an instrumental role in the guidance of my own family’s apostolate of Catholic education in the Archdiocese of Milwaukee.
 Fr.
 Hardon is honored as a Founder Emeritus of Trinity Academy, a K5-12th grade independent Catholic school established by my parents in 1997, and Cardinal Burke currently serves as a member of the school’s Advisory Board.
 The prayers and support of both Fr.
 Hardon and Cardinal Burke have encouraged and guided us in the running of the school and in facing the challenges of educating youth in their Catholic faith today—a catechetical mission so dear to the heart of Fr.
 Hardon himself.